 From Lloydminster in the west to Yorkton in the east, central Saskatchewan boasts a stunning transformation from prairie to boreal forest and showcases nature in its grandest form.
 From fur trading posts and four-season lake resorts to healing waters and multicultural heritage, central Saskatchewan offers some of the province’s most diverse attractions.
-Take a holiday through the area this summer and visit these top destinations:
+Take a holiday through the area and visit these top destinations:

 There are hidden gems, and then there’s Manitou Beach.
 The intense mineral concentration of Little Manitou Lake draws people from around the world for the water’s reputed healing properties.
 Manitou Springs Resort & Mineral Spa allows you to try out the waters in a relaxing indoor pool.
 After a soak, put on your dancing shoes and kick up your heels at Danceland, an old-fashioned dance hall with one of the last horsehair-sprung dance floors in North America.

 View powerful images of the Northern Plains Cree through the art of renowned Indigenous artist Allen Sapp at the Allen Sapp Gallery/The Gonor Collection in North Battleford.
 Sapp’s real-life depictions of his past have been seen around the world and earned the late artist provincial and national recognition, including the Order of Canada.
 At the North Battleford branch of the Western Development Museum, tour a working 1920s-era village and farm with a fully preserved grain elevator.